What are current unsecured business loan interest rates?

 Bottom line

-Interest rates vary widely in the market for unsecured business loans because there are different types of unsecured loans available.
+Unsecured business loan interest rates vary widely in the market for unsecured business loans because different types of unsecured loans are available.
 In general, your business should see a higher rate for this loan than if you borrowed the same amount but backed the loan with assets.
 When choosing a loan, consider the loan that offers the best interest rates and terms to match your business’s qualifications.

 Frequently asked questions